bipin-nepular/workflow-docs/introduction.rst

 protocol <http://www.jsonrpc.org/specification>`__.
 You must call the API with a ``POST`` HTTP request.

-Kanboard support batch requests, so you can make multiple API calls in a single HTTP request.
+Support batch requests, so you can make multiple API calls in a single HTTP request.
 It’s particularly useful for mobile clients with higher network latency.